microsoft/TypeScript/doc/spec.md

 f("hello");  // Ok
 ```

 This optional type annotation on the parameter 's' lets the TypeScript type checker know that the programmer expects parameter 's' to be of type 'string'.
 Within the body of function 'f', tools can assume 's' is of type 'string' and provide operator type checking and member completion consistent with this assumption.
-Tools can also signal an error on the first call to 'f', because 'f' expects a string, not an object, as its parameter.
+Tools can also signal an error on the first call to 'f' because 'f' expects a string, not an object, as its parameter.
 For the function 'f', the TypeScript compiler will emit the following JavaScript code:

 ```TypeScript
 function f(s) {